etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 #### Functionality

 **Event Handler Creator** is an assistant designed to automatically create event handlers in Java.
 It uses code indexed in its knowledge base to read classes that extend `EntityPersistenceEventObserver`, providing examples to build a new event handler.
-To generate an event handler, the wizard requires the following parameters:
+To generate an event handler, the assistant requires the following parameters:

 - **Java package**: The package where the file will be saved.
 - **File name**: The name of the file to create.